 Once you find an item that you want to bid for, find similar items on eBay (or on other online marketplaces such as Amazon.com), and see what prices they are being sold for.
-You may also want to search for similar items that have been auctioned off in the past, and see what the winning bids for those items were (see our eBay Search tutorial to learn how to search for items, including ones that have already been sold).
+You may also want to search for similar items that have been auctioned off in the past, and see what the winning bids for those items were.
 Also, if the item has a Buy It Now option, see what price the seller is asking for a direct purchase.

 All of this information should give you clues as to how much the item in question might sell for.
 Of course, you also have to determine how much you are willing to pay for the item relative to how much you want it.